 The Commonwealth set a goal of creating 10,000 multi-family housing units per year through 2020, a first in the nation statewide housing production goal.
-There is a focus on promoting Multi-Unit Housing so that the State can keep and attract the workforce that fuels our innovation economy, as set forth in Choosing to Compete in the 21st Century.
+There is a focus on promoting Multi-Unit Housing so that the State can keep and attract the workforce that fuels our innovation economy.
 The “Housing that Works” initiative is particularly focused on promoting multi-family housing in city and town centers, near transit and well-connected to employment.

 Multi-Family Housing Production Goal